 Cissus Striata Uses

-Ivy of Uruguay makes for an attractive, evergreen accent in various settings, such as conservatories, growing up the sides of bookcases, and on walls or trellises.
+Ivy of Uruguay makes for an attractive, evergreen accent in various settings, such as conservatories, growing up the sides of bookcases, and on walls, fence, or trellises.

-If left on the ground, it will creep and become a groundcover, while planting it in a hanging basket can result in an attractive cascading plant.
+If left on the ground, this evergreen vine will creep and become a groundcover, while planting it in a hanging basket can result in an attractive cascading plant.